7c5eea120b/zxp-native-usb-adapter-64bit-hack/README.md

    git apply < ZebraNativeUsbAdapter_64.diff
    ```
 3. Build the source code from this repository with CMake (using MSVC, in "Release" profile), this would generate `MQALLOC.dll`.
 4. Put the patched `ZebraNativeUsbAdapter_64.dll` that you've got from step (2) together with `MQALLOC.dll` instead of the original DLL.
-Both files should be in the same directory.
+Both files should be placed in the same directory.

 ## Disclaimer